curtsinger-lab/riker/README.md

 ## GraphViz output

-`dodo` can be configured to output `out.dot`, which can be rendered to PDF using the GraphViz `dot` command, e.g.
+`dodo` can be configured to output the build dependence graph using the `--visualize` flag.
+The file will be called `out.dot`, which can be rendered to PDF using the GraphViz `dot` command, e.g.
 ```
+$ dodo --visualize
 $ dot -Tpdf out.dot >out.pdf
 ```